-"standard" behavior, whereas we attempt to estimate a comprehensive measure of many different biases in units of dollars, which is the required object for quantitative policy evaluation.
-The fourth literature studies the use of lotteries to encourage beneficial behaviors such as saving money (Kearney et al. 2011), charitable giving (Landry et al., 2006; Lange, List, and Price, 2007a,b), and healthy behaviors (Haisley et al. 2012).
-These are distinct from the state-run lotteries that we study because the objective of these lotteries is behavior change, rather than striking an optimal balance between raising revenue and increasing consumer surplus through entertainment, while mitigating overconsumption.
-The fifth literature is the work in behavioral public economics, studying other settings where behavioral biases affect optimal policy design.8 The sixth literature studies how survey measures of bias predict behavior.9
+The second literature we build on is the work in structural behavioural economics (DellaVigna et al., 2012, 2017, 2022), particularly in its application to field and natural experiments.
+The third literature we build on studies behavioural biases that might affect gambling and lottery demand in the field.
+These papers are quite different from ours: they typically study one or two biases in isolation and are designed to reject null hypotheses of "standard" behaviour, whereas we attempt to estimate a comprehensive measure of many different biases in units of dollars, which is the required object for quantitative policy evaluation.
+The fourth literature studies the use of lotteries to encourage beneficial behaviours such as saving money (Kearney et al., 2011), charitable giving (Landry et al., 2006; Lange et al., 2007a, 2007b), and healthy behaviours (Haisley et al., 2012).
+These are distinct from the state-run lotteries that we study because the objective of these lotteries is behaviour change, rather than striking an optimal balance between raising revenue and increasing consumer surplus through entertainment, while mitigating overconsumption.
+The fifth literature is the work in behavioural public economics, studying other settings where behavioural biases affect optimal policy design.
+The sixth literature studies how survey measures of bias predict behaviour.

-Sections 1-6 present the background, conceptual framework, quasi-experimental evidence on lottery demand, survey evidence on lottery expenditures and behavioral biases, model calibration, and welfare analysis, respectively.
+Sections 2-7 present the background, conceptual framework, quasi-experimental evidence on lottery demand, survey evidence on lottery expenditures and behavioural biases, model calibration, and welfare analysis, respectively.